 "Once students are selected to be on student council, those who would like to be grade-level representatives tell the council why they would be a good representative.
 Then the council votes for who each grade level representative will be," she explained.

 The ASRMS Student Council plans and works at events that raise money that goes back to the middle school and also helps others.

 For example, the council recently held two food drives to support Loaves & Fishes Food Pantry.
-The October food drive collected 155 pounds of food and enough money to purchase 10 full turkey dinners, Stahl said.
+The October food drive was run in conjunction with the middle school's Halloween Dance, which collected 155 pounds of food and enough money to purchase 10 full turkey dinners, Stahl said.